scikit-tda/DREiMac/docs/theory.rst

 DREiMac is based on `cohomology <https://en.wikipedia.org/wiki/Cohomology>`_ and `Eilenberg-MacLane spaces <https://en.wikipedia.org/wiki/Eilenberg%E2%80%93MacLane_space#Bijection_between_homotopy_classes_of_maps_and_cohomology>`_, and turns persistent cohomology computations into topology-preserving coordinates for data.
 We now give details about what this means.
-For more information, please see the corresponding papers for the circular coordinates algorithm [1]_, the toroidal coordinates algorithm [2]_, and the projective coordinates algorithm [3]_.
+For more information, please see the corresponding papers for the circular coordinates algorithm [1]_, the toroidal coordinates algorithm [2]_, the projective coordinates algorithms [3]_, and the lens coordinate algorithm [4]_.

 Inputs
 ------